Sports marketing is rebounding as events are returning across the globe. But we are not out of the woods just yet.

 1. Keep Calm and Carry On

-What you do now can have a strong ripple effect on increasing your chances of success in the future when we return to life as we knew it before Covid-19 wreaked havoc around the world.
+What you do now can have a strong ripple effect on increasing your chances of success in the future as we slowly return to life as we knew it before Covid-19 wreaked havoc around the world.

 2. Content is King

-We spoke to Michelle Hole from our media buying team about their approach when drawing up bespoke advertising campaigns.
+We spoke to Michelle Hole from our media buying team about their approach to creating bespoke advertising campaigns.
 Her advice was short and sweet, quite literally:

 3. If Not TV, Then VOD